 (written in Ink).

 Keen to read more on everything to think about when writing choices?
-This blog post by Bruno Dias (Dias, 2018) on branching choices in interactive fiction provides a great starting list.
+This blog post by Bruno Dias (Dias, 2018) on branching choices in interactive fiction provides a great starting list, and watch for upcoming posts on this website.